stub42/pytz/src/README.txt

 times.

 For example, 1:30am on 27th Oct 2002 happened twice in the US/Eastern
-timezone when the clocks where put back at the end of Daylight Savings
+timezone when the clocks where put back at the end of Daylight Saving
 Time:

 >>> dt = datetime(2002, 10, 27, 1, 30, 00)